Cairi-S/vegan-Glasgow/README.md

 Admin Specific Goals:

-- Be able to edit user reviews if inappropriate.
 - Be able to add, edit restaurant info or delete a restaurant should it close
 - Be able to receive notifications from users on new restaurants in the area.